Longhorns vs. Hurricanes: Elite Eight Betting Trends, Record ATS, Home/Road Splits

 Texas Betting Records & Stats

-- Texas and its opponents have scored more than 149.5 points in 13 of 34 games this season.
+- Texas' 34 games this season have gone over this contest's total of 149.5 points 13 times.

-- The average point total in Texas' contests this year is 145.2, 4.3 fewer points than this game's over/under.
+- The average total in Texas' outings this year is 145.2, 4.3 fewer points than this game's over/under.

+- So far this season, the Longhorns have compiled an 18-16-0 record against the spread.

+- Texas has entered the game as favorites 23 times this season and won 20, or 87%, of those games.

 - This season, Texas has won 14 of its 15 games, or 93.3%, when favored by at least -190 on the moneyline.